-- On paper with supporting information/description included in Item Number 19 of the 1500 Health Insurance Claim Form ((02/12)). - On paper with supporting documentation submitted on paper.
-This option should be used if Item Number 19 does not allow enough space for the description or when billing multiple unlisted procedure codes.
-Providers should indicate "See Attachment" in Item Number 19 of the paper claim and send the supporting documentation along with the paper claim. - Electronically, either using DDE (Direct Data Entry) through the ForwardHealth Portal, PES (Provider Electronic Solutions) transactions, or 837 Health Care Claim electronic transactions, with supporting documentation included electronically in the Notes field.
-The Notes field is limited to 80 characters. - Electronically with an indication that supporting documentation will be submitted separately on paper.
+- If submitting on paper using the 1500 Health Insurance Claim Form ((02/12)), the provider may do either of the following: - o Include supporting information/description in Item Number 19 of the claim form. - Include supporting documentation on a separate paper attachment.
+This option should be used if Item Number 19 on the 1500 Health Insurance Claim Form does not allow enough space for the description or when billing multiple unlisted procedure codes.
+Providers should indicate "See Attachment" in Item Number 19 of the claim form and send the supporting documentation along with the claim form. - If submitting electronically using DDE (Direct Data Entry) on the Portal, PES (Provider Electronic Solutions) software, or 837 (837 Health Care Claim) electronic transactions, the provider may do one of the following: - o Include supporting documentation in the Notes field.
+The Notes field is limited to 80 characters. - Indicate that supporting documentation will be submitted separately on paper.
 This option should be used if the Notes field does not allow enough space for the description or when billing multiple unlisted procedure codes.
-Providers should indicate "See Attachment" in the Notes field of the electronic transaction and submit the supporting documentation on paper. - Upload claim attachments via the secure Provider area of the Portal.
+Providers should indicate "See Attachment" in the Notes field of the electronic transaction and submit the supporting documentation on paper. - o Upload claim attachments via the secure Provider area of the Portal.